 - Communicate with Lexington Law via the firm’s app for iPhone or Android

 Signing up for Lexington Law’s credit repair service is simple.
 You can enter your information on the online signup form available at LexingtonLaw.com or download the company’s app and proceed similarly from there.
-Calling is another option, of course.

 Remember that Lexington Law offers a free consultation and credit analysis.
 If you take advantage of that service, use this form on the Lexington Law website.

-However, keep in mind that by submitting any personal information to Lexington Law, you are legally consenting to further contact from Lexington Law regarding credit repair or credit repair marketing, whether by phone, text, or email.
+However, keep in mind that by submitting any personal information to Lexington Law, you are legally consenting to further contact from Lexington Law regarding credit repair or credit repair marketing, whether by text or email.
 If you want to later opt out of these communications, tell this to any Lexington Law representative who contacts you, or use this form to unsubscribe from the firm’s email list.

 The firm’s website and app are available 24/7.
 However, this does not necessarily mean representatives are available at all times.